 help their BPD son or daughter, or get them away from a borderline

 disordered partner.
 It's not possible to be born with Borderline

-Personality Disorder, nor inherit the attraction to a lover who
+Personality Disorder, nor "inherit" the attraction to

 you have an iPhone, iPad or iPod this app will let you hear